xeust/knotro/README.md

 My instance of yarc is running on [Deta](https://www.deta.sh/).

-It could, with little modification, be configured to run elsewhere; a database is needed.
+It could, with little modification, be configured to run elsewhere (it's a FastAPI app), but a database is needed.

 #### On Deta